-For more than sixty years, we’ve been running an annual programme of talks and readings by distinguished speakers from many areas of literary endeavour – novelists, poets, playwrights, biographers, historians, literary critics and travel writers, as well as illustrators and cartoonists.
+For seventy years (2018 is our anniversary year!), we’ve been running an annual programme of talks and readings by distinguished speakers from many areas of literary endeavour – novelists, poets, playwrights, biographers, historians, literary critics and travel writers, as well as illustrators and cartoonists.

 Leonard Woolf was president of the Club from 1954 until 1969, and our current presidents are Grace Nichols and John Agard.